Debunking The Myths About Dreadlocks Dirty Hair

 Throughout history, dreadlocks have been connected to particular ethnic and religious groupings.
 Stereotypes around cleanliness and hygiene have arisen from misinterpretations of these cultural customs.

-See also Dreadlock Styles for Kids: Growing Up With Style
+See also Slay Your Way: Dreadlock Hair Styles for Ladies

 Lack of Knowledge